azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 * `1/5 = 0.0011001100110[0011]...`

 The other limitation is that just setting the binary point within the `w` bits limits the range of values.
-How can we represent ver small or very large values?
+How can we represent very small or very large values?

 ## The IEEE Floating Point Standard.

-In 1985, the Institute of Electrical and Electronics Engineers \(the IEEE\) established a standard for floating point representations of nuumbers in what is now called the [**IEEE standard 754**](https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/).
+In 1985, the Institute of Electrical and Electronics Engineers \(the IEEE\) established a standard for floating point representations of numbers in what is now called the [**IEEE standard 754**](https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/).
 The most recent version was published in 2019.
-The age of this standar also means that it has been adopted by all major CPUs.
+The age of this standard also means that it has been adopted by all major CPUs.

-The IEEE 754 was driven by numerical concerns, and aimed to set nice stndards for rounding floating point numbers, and how to manage underflow and overflow.
+The IEEE 754 was driven by numerical concerns, and aimed to set nice standards for rounding floating point numbers, and how to manage underflow and overflow.
 A drawback is that it is hard to make fast in hardware.